Knox Grammar School: 2019 incident

-Discord Incident
+2024 incident

+On 30 August 2024, William Gulson, an English, Drama teacher at the school and a former Year 7 Mentor was arrested and charged with one count of procuring or grooming a child under 16 for unlawful sexual activity.
+On Friday 6 September 2024, Knox's headmaster Scott James sent a letter to parents informing them of the event.
+Within the letter, it was claimed that "there is no evidence that this behaviour extended beyond the online environment."
+William Gulson's employment was immediately terminated by Knox Grammar after his acts were made known to the school.

+William Gulson has been granted conditional bail under the circumstances that he is not to enter the premises of Knox Grammar, come in contact with anybody under the age of 18 and is banned from using social media apps.
+During the court hearing, the prosecutor told the court that allegedly upon being told by the child that they were 15, Gulson allegedly replied: "Sorry dude, I feel super conflicted…do you find it hot that you are as old as some of my students?"

+The case name for this incident is R v William Roberto Gulson.
+Gulson is currently appeared at Hornsby Local Court at 9:30am on 25 Sept 2024.
+Gulson had pled not guilty and was granted bail.
+He is scheduled to reappear on 18 December 2024.

+Inappropriate student chat room

-In September 2022, 150 students (majorly Year 9 Knox students, with some girls and boys from other schools being involved) were found to have been participating in a Discord chatroom titled 'Gang Gang' in which multiple racist, anti-semitic, misogynistic, homophobic, extreme anti-abortion messages and more had been sent.
+In September 2022, 150 students (majorly Year 9 Knox students, with some girls and boys from other schools being involved) were discovered to have been participating in a Discord chat room titled 'Gang Gang' in which multiple racist, anti-semitic, misogynistic, and homophobic messages had been sent.
 It was confirmed that no child abuse material was sent on the server.
 It was found that the chat was active for about two years, with the school becoming aware of it in August 2022 (in which it was discussed with parents, and where student withdrawals from the chat first began).
-Material from the group chat was provided to the NSW Police Force, and Knox's principle Scott James responded to the incident in a letter to parents, labelling the messages by students "unacceptable" and "contrary to the values and culture of Knox".
-The letter confirmed that students involved were either suspended or left the school, punishment decided on how much the student participated in the chat.
+Material from the group chat was provided to the NSW Police Force, and Knox's principal, Scott James responded to the incident in a letter to parents, labelling the messages by students "unacceptable" and "contrary to the values and culture of Knox".
+The letter confirmed that students involved were either suspended or left the school, punishment decided on the student's contribution and participation in the chat.
 Twenty students in the chatroom met Knox's requirements for disciplinary action.